theshapguy/ueberauth_tiktok/README.md

 ## Notes
 1. The TikTok API does not allow redirect URIs with port numbers in the staging environment.
 For more information, see [this Stack Overflow answer](https://stackoverflow.com/a/73533804).
 2. Use `TIKTOK_CLIENT_KEY` instead of `TIKTOK_CLIENT_ID` as TikTok's OAuth implementation provides a client key.
+3. The TikTok API does not return the user's email.
+Instead, it provides a unique `open_id`.
+Architect your app accordingly.